Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 For a keep this should be a Guards feat.
 If the Settlement already has a Guards feat, you still add a new Guards feat, but if the controller of the settlement agrees you can replace the Guards feat the settlement previously had with an Underworld feat, or a Standing Army feat of your design/choice.

 ## Extended Rest: Training
 Taking an extended rest at a keep grants you a training benefit.
 You cannot gain the benefit of training from armor, shields, or weapons you are not proficient in.

-Taking an extended rest elsewhere causes you to lose your training benefit until you take an extended rest at your keep again.
+This effect ends whenever you take another Extended Rest at any Stronghold.

 ### Keep Training
 | Training | Benefit |